Screen garbled in Seabios, does not boot, Kernel panic (X60)

 Since then, everything is back to normal.
 However, in 4.4 it used to work with the option enabled (just double-checked), so I would consider this a regression.

-#4 Updated by Daniel Kulesz about 3 years ago
+#4 Updated by Daniel Kulesz over 3 years ago

 - File IMG_20161118_161249.jpg added